5.1.1 What photographic ID will be accepted in polling stations?

 5.1.19 Will my poll card change?

-Yes, poll cards will still be sent to every registered elector however rather than being A5 size, they will be A4 sized and enclosed in an envelope.
+Yes, poll cards will still be sent to every registered elector as an oversized A5 poll card.
 They will also list all acceptable forms of photographic ID on the poll card.

 5.1.20 What will happen in the polling station?